 - (a) Change of use.
-If there is a change in use, the number of off-street parking spaces set forth in Table 21-6.1 for the new use is required, except as provided under Section 21-4.110(e), relating to nonconforming parking and loading. - (b) For accessory dwelling units, one off-street parking space must be provided in addition to the required off-street parking for the primary dwelling unit, except for accessory dwelling units located within one-half mile of a rail transit station.
-For accessory dwelling units located on zoning lots within the Primary Urban Center development plan area, the off-street parking space requirement is waived if the accessory dwelling unit is located within 800 feet of a city bus stop. - (c) For bed and breakfast homes in areas where parking is required for the dwelling, one off-street parking space for each guest bedroom is required in addition to the required off-street parking for the dwelling. - (d) Home occupations.

-- (1) Home occupations that depend on client visits, including[¬] but not limited to group instruction, must provide one off-street parking space per five clients on the premises at any one time.
+If there is a change in use, the number of off-street parking spaces set forth in Table 21-6.1 for the new use is required, except as provided under § 21-4.110(e), relating to nonconforming parking and loading. - (b) For accessory dwelling units, one off-street parking space must be provided in addition to the required off-street parking for the primary dwelling unit, except for accessory dwelling units located within one-half mile of a rail transit station.
+For accessory dwelling units located on zoning lots within the Primary Urban Center development plan area, the off-street parking space requirement is waived if the accessory dwelling unit is located within 800 feet of a city bus stop. - (c) For bed and breakfast homes in areas where parking is required for the dwelling, one off-street parking space for each guest bedroom is required in addition to the required off-street parking for the dwelling. - (d) Home occupations. - (1) Home occupations that depend on client visits, including[,] but not limited to group instruction, must provide one off-street parking space per five clients on the premises at any one time.
 This parking requirement is in addition to, and the client parking space must not obstruct, the parking spaces required or provided for the dwelling use.
-Residents of multifamily dwellings may fulfill this requirement by the use of guest parking with the approval of the building owner, building management, or condominium association. - (2) On-street parking of commercial vehicles associated with a home occupation is prohibited; provided that the occasional, infrequent, and momentary parking of a vehicle for pickups or deliveries to service the home occupation is allowed. - (e) In connection with planned development projects, cluster housing, conditional use permits, existing use permits, and within special districts, the director may impose special parking and loading requirements. - (f) Except for [multifamily] multi-unit dwellings and [hotels] lodging, all buildings and uses that are located within the boundaries of any improvement district for public off-street parking, and that have been assessed their share of the cost of the improvement district, are exempt from the off-street parking requirements of this chapter. - (g) Joint use of parking and loading, [on-site and off-site.
+Residents of [multi-family] multi-unit dwellings may fulfill this requirement by the use of guest parking with the approval of the building owner, building management, or condominium association. - (2) On-street parking of commercial vehicles associated with a home occupation is prohibited; provided that the occasional, infrequent, and momentary parking of a vehicle for pickups or deliveries to service the home occupation is allowed. - (e) In connection with planned development projects, cluster housing, conditional use permits, existing use permits, and within special districts, the director may impose special parking and loading requirements. - (f) Except for [multi-family] multi-unit dwellings and [hotels,] lodging, all buildings and uses that are located within the boundaries of any improvement district for public off-street parking, and that have been assessed their share of the cost of the improvement district, are exempt from the off-street parking requirements of this chapter.

+(g) Joint use of parking and loading, [on-site and off-site.
 On-site] onsite and remote.
 Onsite joint use of parking and loading is permitted on lots with more than one use.
-[Off-site] Remote joint use of parking and loading is permitted, subject to Section 21-6.70 and the provisions of this section.
+[Off-site] Remote joint use of parking and loading is permitted, subject to § 21-6.70 and the provisions of this section.
 All parking spaces provided under this section must be standard size.
 The number of required parking and loading spaces may be reduced by applying the rates provided in Table 21-6.2 to the total requirement for the various uses when added together.

-Table 21-6.2

-Joint-use Parking and Loading Reduction Matrix
+Table 21-6.2 Joint-use Parking and Loading Reduction Matrix

-Uses Residential Office/ Warehouse/ Industrial Retail/ Commercial Eating and Drinking Establishment Hotel/Lodging Other Residential 100% 80% 90% 90% 90% 90% [Office/ Warehouse/ Industrial] Office/Industrial 80% 100% 80% 80% 90% 90% [Retail/ Commercial] Commercial 90% 80% 100% 90% 80% 90% Eating and Drinking Establishment 90% 80% 90% 100% 90% 90% [Hotel/Lodging] Lodging 90% 90% 80% 90% 100% 90% Other 90% 90% 90% 90% 90% 90% • Three different uses 90% All joint-use parking spaces must be standard size. oe Four or more uses 80%
+Uses Residential [Office/ Warehouse/ Industrial] Office/ Industrial [Retail/ Commercial] Commercial Eating and Drinking [Establishment] [Hotel/Lodging] Lodging Other Residential 100% 80% 90% 90% 90% 90% [Office/ Warehouse/ Industrial] Office/ Industrial 80% 100% 80% 80% 90% 90% [Retail/ Commercial] Commercial 90% 80% 100% 90% 80% 90% Eating and Drinking [Establishment] 90% 80% 90% 100% 90% 90% [Hotel/Lodging] Lodging 90% 90% 80% 90% 100% 90% Other 90% 90% 90% 90% 90% 90% Three different uses 90% All joint-use parking spaces must be standard size 1 Four or more uses 80% 7 an joint add parting opaged made be standard 5126 of the parking spaces provided by a project is unbundled, the project has no minimum parking requirement.